blowfly-dev/gitbook-pagenotes/README.md

-# Pagenotes
+# Better footnotes in GitBook (legacy version only)

-Pagenotes adds nicely formatted footnotes to your Gitbook.
+This plugin uses [Pug](https://pugjs.org/api/getting-started.html) templates to render nicely formatted footnotes in your gitbook.

 ## Documentation